Justinus22/Virus_Simulation/README.md

 Welcome on my GitHub,

-because this is my first was lolRepository, it may be a bit chaotic.
+because this is my first Repository, it may be a bit chaotic.
 Therefore my code will be found in the 'master' branch.

 This is made as a part of a school project and the competition 'Jugend forscht'.